If dusty fossils don’t do it for you, these strange venues offer something a little different. We’ve rounded up ten of the world’s weirdest museums.

 There’s also a huge collection of currywurst literature to peruse, should you wish really torture your stomach.

-This weird and wonderful museum is a reassuring reminder that you’re not the only one who treasures that dirty sock your ex-partner left at your apartment.
-It was set up by two Zagreb-based artists who once dated, and when they split up joked that they should create a museum to honour their relationship.
+This weird and wonderful museum was set up by two Zagreb-based artists who once dated, and when they split up joked that they should create a museum to honour their relationship.

 A handful of mementoes grew to an enormous collection as word spread and broken-hearted singles from around the world donated items.
 Notable exhibits include the “therapy instrument” (axe) used by its donator to smash the furniture of a cheating partner, and a pair of bright orange pants given to a man by his ex-girlfriend.

-Today the exhibits include specimens from polar bears, seals, foxes and reindeers.
-There’s also a one-metre-long blue whale penis, which was once apparently used as an oar for a canoe.
+The exhibits include specimens from polar bears, seals, foxes and reindeers.
+There’s also a 1m-long blue whale penis, which was once apparently used as an oar for a canoe.

 10. Kansas Barbed Wire Museum, Kansas, USA

 Did you know that barbed wire was first patented in 1874?
-Or that it played a crucial role during the First World War, when its high tensile strength made it a powerful deterrent against enemy tanks?
+Or that it played a crucial role during the World War I, when its high tensile strength made it a powerful deterrent against enemy tanks?

-This museum has over 2000 types of barbed wire on display, and you can brush up on your knowledge at the learning centre, where you’ll find newsletters from America’s top barbed wire appreciation clubs (yes, those are a thing) and an extensive collection of fencing tools.
+This museum has more than 2000 types of barbed wire on display, and you can brush up on your knowledge at the learning centre, where you’ll find newsletters from America’s top barbed wire appreciation clubs (yes, those are a thing) and an extensive collection of fencing tools.

 Visit in May and you’ll be able to participate in the annual Barbed Wire Swap and Sell and take part in the barbed wire splicing contest.
 Seriously.